runpod/docs/docs/instant-clusters/slurm.md

 ## Step 2: Clone the SLURM demo into each Pod

-1. Click your Cluster to expand the list of Pods.
+1. On the Instant Clusters page, click on the cluster you created to expand the list of Pods.
 2. Click on a Pod, for example `CLUSTERNAME-pod-0`, to expand the Pod.
 3. Click **Connect**, then click **Web Terminal**.
-4. Run this command to clone the SLURM demo files into the Pod's main directory:
+4. In the terminal that opens, run this command to clone the SLURM demo files into the Pod's main directory:

     ```bash
     git clone https://github.com/pandyamarut/dotfiles.git